maferrag/AgentDrive/README.md

 | Mistral Medium 3.1 | 95.0 | 60.0 | 52.5 | 97.5 | 95.0 | 80.0 |
 | GPT-4.1 Mini | 90.0 | 55.0 | 50.0 | 95.0 | 97.5 | 77.5 |

-## How to reproduce
-- Scripts will be added under `scripts/` for data parsing, evaluation, and plotting.
-- We recommend publishing large artifacts via Git LFS or a public cloud bucket, then referencing them from `data/` README files.

 ## Cite
-Please cite the paper and this repository (see `CITATION.cff`).

 ---

-*This repository is generated from a starter template; replace `USER` and links, add your artifacts, and push to GitHub with Pages enabled (Settings → Pages → Build and deployment → Deploy from Branch → `/` root or `/docs`).*